saulocantanhede/tfgreek2/docs/features/unaccent.md

 ## Feature description

-Surface greek form of the word in unicode characters without accents and diacritical markers.
+Surface Greek form of the word in Unicode characters without accents and diacritical markers.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Notes